-Mr. Farris's clients often face emerging legal issues at the intersections of law and technology, including trade secret, copyright, trademark, patent, and unfair competition litigation.
-He has recently represented a medical technology company in federal court litigation against an internationally-based competitor that sought to raid the client’s US operational staff and intellectual property.
+His clients often face emerging legal issues at the intersections of law and technology, including trade secret, copyright, trademark, patent, and unfair competition litigation.
+He has recently represented a medical technology company in federal court litigation against an internationally-based competitor that sought to raid the client’s U.S. operational staff and intellectual property.
 Before that, he defended an international electronics manufacturer against parallel federal and state litigation asserting trade secret misappropriation and trademark infringement.

-Before joining Arnold & Porter, Mr. Farris was an Assistant District Attorney for the San Francisco District Attorney's Office where he was lead trial counsel in 10 jury trials, nine of which resulted in a conviction.
+Before joining Arnold & Porter, Joe was an Assistant District Attorney for the San Francisco District Attorney's Office where he was lead trial counsel in 10 jury trials, nine of which resulted in a conviction.

 - Technology company in trade secret and breach of contract action related to network infrastructure operation centers in Santa Clara Superior Court.